programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 ```
 ## Linux instructions

 These instructions are aimed at Debian-based distributions (Debian, Ubuntu, Linux Mint, etc.).
-If you run another type of distribution (Fedora, Gentoo, etc.), replace the distribution-specific commands (eg `apt`) by your distribution's.
+If you run another type of distribution (Fedora, Gentoo, etc.), replace the distribution-specific commands (eg `apt`) with those used by your specific distribution.

-### Check Java installation
+### Check Java Installation

-First, make sure that you have the Java Development Kit 8.
-You can find the version by typing the command below.
+To ensure that you have the Java Development Kit 8 installed, run the following command:

 ```bash
 >>> java -version
 ```

-If the command above returns something like `1.8.0_252`, the `8` lets you know you have JDK 8 installed and selected by default.
-If not, choose one of the commands below accordingly.
+If the command above returns `1.8.0_252` or similar, then you have Java Development Kit 8 installed (the `8` lets you know you have correct kit installed and selected by default).
+If your output looks different, choose one of the following commands accordingly:

 ```bash
 # If you don't, install it